sagiegurari/cargo-make/README.md

 * Setting the task current working directory via **cwd** attribute will result in all parallel tasks being affected.
 * Avoid using **`CARGO_MAKE_CURRENT_TASK_`** type environment variables as those may hold incorrect values.

+In addition, in some scenarios, child processes may be left as zombie processes.<br>
+It is possible to setup a manual cleanup task to resolve it.

 <a name="usage-task-command-script-task-examplecommand"></a>
 #### Command
 When running commands, you can also define the command line arguments, as shown in the example below, to invoke the cargo command with the plugin name as a command line argument: